s1amjam/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="linked-list"></a> Linked List
 #### Definition
 - Stores data with **nodes** that point to other nodes.
-  - Nodes, at its most basic it has one datum and one reference (another node).
+  - Node, at its most basic has one datum and one reference (another node).
-  - A linked list _chains_ nodes together by pointing one node's reference towards another node.
+  - A linked list _chains_ nodes together by pointing one nodes reference towards another node.

 #### What you need to know
 - Designed to optimize insertion and deletion, slow at indexing and searching.